ameza13/magpie/README.md

 For instruction generate play with temperature and top_p values, for responses you use greedy.
 The magpie paper uses 12 different combinations of these values to create MagPie Air (check Table 6 in their paper).

 ## Data processing
-We modified magpie scripts to annotate multiple datasets (not only those created with magpie framewor).
-In order to use the annotation scripts, please convert your data to this [unified schema](/data/input_schema_example.json).
+We modified magpie scripts to annotate multiple datasets (not only those created with magpie framework).
+In order to use the annotation scripts, please convert your data to this [unified schema](https://github.com/ameza13/magpie/blob/main/data/input_schema_example.jsonl).

 ## Data Tagging